 Just north of the Bronx and the island of Manhattan is the city of White Plains in Westchester County.
 A primary community with residents commuting to NYC daily, White Plains is considered an inner suburb of New York City.
 The county seat and commercial hub of Westchester County, White Plains is a densely populated suburban county that is home to approximately one million people.
 White Plains has long had a reputation as a shopping and restaurant hub within the County and also offers exceptional educational, medical and cultural facilities.

-Elite Airways offers daily non-stop jet service between White Plains and Nantucket and Martha's Vineyard in Massachusetts.
-Starting July 2021 we've added nonstops to Portland ME, Sarasota-Bradenton FL and Orlando-Melbourne FL.
+Elite Airways offers non-stop jet service between White Plains and Portland ME, Sarasota-Bradenton FL and Orlando-Melbourne FL.
 In the summer, Elite also offers nonstop flights to Nantucket and Martha's Vineyard from Westchester White Plains.
 Please refer to the online schedule for exact days and departure and arrival times.
 Click here to check availability or make a reservation.